Lukejkw/Fixer-IO-Sharp/Readme.md

 Fixer-IO-Sharp is a simple library that allows you to get currency information.

-The library is powered by [fixer.io](http://fixer.io/) and currencies are pulled from [European Central Bank](http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html)
+The library is powered by [fixer.io](http://fixer.io/) and currencies are pulled from the [European Central Bank](http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html)

 I offer absolutely no warranty for the data return by the API as the data is not my own.